 Chewing gum not only freshens breath, but also improves the functioning of the brain.
 Chewing increases the heart rate, which helps enrich the brain with oxygen and glucose.
 Saliva enhances the memory function, releasing insulin, which stimulates memory receptors in the brain cells.

 Vitamins B are very good for the brain function.
 Vitamin B6 enhances the long-term memory, and B1, B2 and B12 help produce and rebuild brain tissue.
 You can get B vitamins by adding chicken, oily fish and bananas to your diet.

-Not only your stomach but your brain also suffers from malnutrition.
+It is not only your stomach that suffers from malnutrition but also your brain.
 “Eat little and often – it helps your body constantly maintain the desired level of energy”, says Carina Norris, the author of “You Are What You Eat”.
 “Large portions provide an important flow of blood to the stomach involved in the process of digestion, which means that there is an outflow of blood from the brain.”